 What is banh mi?

 The vegan version I'm sharing today uses a savory marinated tempeh to replace the Asian ham and other meats often used.
-We're also skipping the pâté, of course, and adding a bit of spicy kick to our mayo for extra flavor.
+We're also omitting the pâté, of course, and adding a bit of spicy kick to our mayo for extra flavor.

-So while this recipe isn't authentic, it's a delicious homemade version you can prepare anytime.
+So while this recipe isn't authentic, it's a delicious homemade version that you can prepare anytime.
 Trip to Saigon (or a local Vietnamese restaurant) not required!

 Ingredient Notes